RAJARAJAN007/number-guessing/README.md

 ## 🖥 CLI Version

-- Play directly in the terminal
+Play directly in the terminal.

-- Features:
+### Features
 - 3 difficulty levels: Easy (1–10), Medium (1–50), Hard (1–100)
 - Exception handling for invalid inputs
 - Tracks number of attempts

 See CLI README for details

 ## 🎨 GUI Version

--Play with a graphical interface using Tkinter
+Play with a graphical interface using **Tkinter**.

--Features:
+### Features
-  -Select difficulty level with buttons
+- Select difficulty level with buttons
+- Real-time feedback:
+  - Too high 📈
+  - Too low 📉
+  - Correct 🎉
-  -Real-time feedback: Too high 📈, Too low 📉, Correct 🎉 -Automatically shows congratulations message -Automatically restarts the game after correct guess -Tracks number of attempts
+- Automatically shows congratulations message
+- Automatically restarts the game after correct guess
+- Tracks number of attempts

 See GUI README for details